C8forT/ScrcpyWiFi/README.md

 1. Enable USB debugging on your Android device.
 The way to enable USB debugging can be different for different devices.
 You can do a web search to find out how to do it for your specific device.

-2. The following packages are required to be installed on your Linux computer for the script code to work:
+2. Install the following packages on your Linux computer - required:

     adb
     scrcpy